Spring onion pesto focaccia toast with whipped goat cheese, pine nuts, and spring greens on a white plate

 Assembly and the Order That Makes This Spring Onion Pesto Focaccia Toast Work

-The order of assembly is not arbitrary.
+Importantly, the order of assembly for this onion pesto focaccia toast is not arbitrary.
 Each layer does a specific job and they have to go on in the right sequence or the whole thing falls apart, sometimes literally.

 Then the finishing layer: a few toasted pine nuts scattered over the top, a light drizzle of good honey across the whole surface, a pinch of flaky sea salt, and finally a very light drizzle of your best olive oil.
 The honey and the flaky salt are the moment the whole bite becomes something.
 The sweetness plays against the tang of the goat cheese and the brightness of the pesto, and the salt crunch gives each bite a textural note that keeps it from feeling heavy.